sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 <img src="assets/horizonalline.png"/>

 **3: showUnderlyingData:**
 This parameter works on embeds of a single visualization only.
 When embedding a bar chart (for example), only the chart will appear in the embed by default.
-If this paramater is set to `true`, then the chart and it's underlying data will be shown, below the chart.
+If this parameter is set to `true`, then the chart and it's underlying data will be shown, below the chart.
 An example of this is:

 <img src="assets/pua34.png" width="500"/>